rumboon/tech-stack/README.md

 ### Color Coordination

-Tech Stack automatically coordinates colors with `stacked-prompt` if installed.
-When `STACKED_PROMPT_COLOR_SCHEME` is set, tech info colors match the prompt theme.
+Tech Stack reads the exported tokens from `stacked-theme` when available (`STACKED_THEME_COLOR_TECH_LANGS`, `STACKED_THEME_COLOR_TECH_MODS`, `STACKED_THEME_COLOR_NORMAL`) so async workers stay in sync with the active prompt palette.
+If the theme module is not installed, the plugin falls back to the configuration variables below.

-For standalone use or custom colors:
+For standalone use or explicit overrides:
 - `TECH_STACK_COLOR_LANGS` - Color for languages (e.g., "green --dim")
 - `TECH_STACK_COLOR_MODS` - Color for mods/frameworks
 - `TECH_STACK_COLOR_MODE` - Color mode: "full", "foreground", or "none"